 Tuesday, March 12th, 11:00 am – 1:00 pm EST

 The safety analysis process, as part of the FHWA Safety Toolkit, is a systematic process for identifying the factors that can contribute to crashes and implementing effective countermeasures.
 It is a best practice method that is flexible and can be used to fit your needs.
-This two-hour training will cover the safety analysis process and discuss how it can be applied using two different complementary analysis methods: the traditional site analysis and the systemic analysis.
-Additionally, case studies will be utilized to demonstrate practical applications on the process.
+This two hour training will cover the seven step process and discuss how it can be applied using two different complementary analysis methods: the traditional site safety analysis and the systemic analysis.
+Additionally, case studies will be utilized to practice applying the process.